mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   "purpose": "Auth  or Registration",
-  "specVersion": "Expected MDS spec version", "timeout": "Timeout for registration capture", "captureTime": "Time of capture request in ISO format including timezone", "transactionId": "Transaction Id for the current capture", "bio": [
+  "specVersion": "Expected MDS spec version", "timeout": "Timeout for registration capture", "captureTime": "Time of capture request in ISO format", "transactionId": "Transaction Id for the current capture", "bio": [
     {